 Everything about the Singer 9960 is easy to use.
 There’s a reverse button that makes backstitching easy to do.
 The start/stop button allows you to have more control over the machine – which is very valuable when starting out.
 You can also tie off the end of the thread with the convenient locking stitch button.

-The feed is adjustable, making it the best beginner sewing machine for free motion quilting.
-It also includes several feet and a handy removable table for tackling bigger projects.Check Price on Amazon
+The feed is adjustable, making it the best beginner machine for free motion quilting.
+It also includes several feet and a handy removable table for tackling bigger projects.Check Today's Price on Amazon

-It’s a simple one-stitch sewing machine that comes with the basics.
+It’s a simple one-stitch machine that comes with the basics.
 It features a removable extension table, built-in lamp, and a side thread cutter.
-It’s perfect for simple, small sewing projects.
+It’s perfect for simple, small stitching projects.